 In the first lockdown to curb the spread of Covid-19 in spring of 2020 I made a series of portraits of people living in isolation in my neighbourhood in Montréal.

-The city was so quiet after everyone retreated to their homes that I could hear the melting snow water rushing in the pipes under the streets.
+The city was so quiet after everyone retreated to their homes that I could hear the snow melt water rushing in the pipes under the streets.
 It felt desolate, until I started to notice people’s worlds continuing silently behind closed windows, the warm light spilling out against the cold blue of twilight.
 The views reminded me of Edward Hopper paintings.
 I wanted to reach out and touch the bubble worlds I saw.

 People’s experiences of living through lockdown reminded me of how it felt moving to Canada from England.
 The feeling of being disconnected from everything and everyone I knew as if I was an astronaut free-floating through space.
 For a long time I felt as if I was living life in a bubble in which I could hear the voices of my old life but only over the phone, I could even see the faces of the people I loved but only via a screen.
 I deeply missed being in close physical proximity to the people who really knew me.
 I missed popping into a friends house, sharing a meal or a cup of tea.
 I missed the hugs, I missed touch.